naofum/minstrel/README.md

 This app includes `sprintf.js` code by Ash Searle, released under the terms of the "This code is unrestricted: you are free to use it however you like." license.

+#### Admob Plugin Pro

+This app includes `Admob Plugin Pro` code by Raymond Xie, released under the terms of the MIT License.

+#### IPA Font

+This app includes `IPA Font` by IPA, released under the terms of the IPA Font License.